BadCombs/netsec-krack-25/poc-emulation/README.md

 ## Assumptions
 In this tutorial we assume that the machine is connected to the Internet via 2 interfaces, that here we call `eth0` and `eth1`.
 Furthermore, we also assume that, after loading the module `man80211_hwsim` with `N` radios, their respective virtual interfaces will be named `wlan0, wlan1, ..., wlan(N-1)` by the system.

-We tested the simulation in a **Virtual Machine running Kali Linux, with two Network Adapters between it and the Host Machine using one single NAT Network**.
+We tested the simulation in a **Virtual Machine running Kali Linux, with two Network Adapters between it and the Host Machine using one single NAT Network with DHCP enabled**.

 NOTE: We had hard times trying the attack on other Distros.